pista329/django-korektor/README.md

 > Have you ever heard about Google's "Did you mean" feature?
 Django Korektor is a simplified proof of concept based od bigrams intersection between spellchecked query and database set.

 Django Korektor contains optimized database models.
-Learning management commands to import yoir huge language datasets and finally test spellcheck.
-It finds closest brigams match, corrects and preserves any separators.
+Learning management commands to import your huge language datasets and finally test spellcheck.
+It finds closest bigrams match, corrects and preserves any separators.
+Database structure should be effecient enough for production use. (e.g. 5 word query checked over 1 million words in 0.3s on cheapest Digital Ocean droplet :)

 Theory
 ---